Ethernalis Systems Reference

 Dungeon NPC

 Lives entirely within a single dungeon run.
 Dungeon NPCs roam, fight, eat, drink, equip gear they find, and respond to the player's presence and recent actions.
-They exist only while the dungeon does — there is no record of them beyond the session that generated them.
+They exist only while the dungeon does, with no record kept beyond the session that generated them.
 The most varied kind: guards, monsters, wandering scholars, and everything the theme produces.

 World NPC

 Persists across sessions in the wider world, tied to a fixed location or a range of them.
-World NPCs carry quest state, but that state is not stored on the NPC itself — it is stored on the player as a set of tags.
-The NPC only knows what the player has demonstrated to the world.
-Two players who meet the same world NPC will have different conversations if they carry different tags.
+What a world NPC knows of the player comes entirely from what that player has demonstrated to the world.
+Two players who meet the same world NPC will have different conversations if their histories differ.

 Companion